 Protection.
 1 Peter 1:3.
 She wants to feel, loved, safe and protected.
 Like the same feeling you get when thinking of the love of a mother to her child on the day of birth.
 Song 3:4

 Designed to be a picture.
 The greater the love the better the picture.
 A picture gives us some idea of the original.
 A picture is not the original but reminds us of it in various degree’s and manners of the original.

 Things the Song does.

-The Song illustrates the holy thoughts and feelings of a couple before marriage, on their wedding night when naked right before sex and after the consumption of the marriage.
-We must be careful to not make secondary purposes the primary purpose.
+The Song illustrates the holy thoughts and feelings of a couple before marriage, on their wedding night, when naked and unashamed right before sex and after the consumption of the marriage.
+We must be careful to not make secondary purposes or chief means to the end the primary purpose.
 One of the things the Love Song does is show us what’s going on on their wedding night.
 They make love for the first time.
 So many people say the Love Song is all about sex and physical intimacy.
-True, Solomons Song of Songs illustrates how to have sinless sex and to save sex for marriage and have a pure heart and life.
+True, Solomon’s Song of Songs illustrates how to have sinless sex and to save sex for marriage and have a pure heart and life.
 But that doesn’t mean that the Song is ALL about sex.
 This then leads to interpreting many of the metaphors in a sexual manner rather than context.
 People who see the Song as mostly sexual will also interpret the word love as being an erotic love way to often.
 They will also see the actions as sexual that aren’t as well.

 Love is the primary feeling that along with it comes all the other holy emotions illustrated all through out the Song.